grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Yeah.
 Alright, I'll get Bastian in here.
 Better than fucking nobody."

 "Send Gregory out to help Owen and Shakes.
-Welding the mating collar onto the _Gnat_ is going to be a something of a tricky operation."
+Welding the mating collar onto the _Gnat_ is going to be something of a tricky operation."

 "Right."
 Captain Percy climbed to the control room to rouse her crew on the PA.